Let’s play a word-association game. When I say the word ‘school’, what comes to mind?

 Who can participate?

-There is something for students of grades 1 t 8
+There is something for students of all grades.

 What can they showcase?